schams-net/amazon-ses-logging/README.md

 ## Background

 [Amazon Simple Email Service (SES)](https://aws.amazon.com/ses/) is a high-scale inbound/outbound cloud email service offered by Amazon Web Services (AWS).
 Compared to traditional SMTP solutions, the service lacks a proper logging functionality that lets system administrators review/debug what happens with emails once they were handed over from the origin system to Amazon SES.
+This topic was discussed in the [AWS Forum](https://forums.aws.amazon.com/thread.jspa?messageID=990457).

-This was discussed in the [AWS Forum](https://forums.aws.amazon.com/thread.jspa?messageID=990457).
-I wrote a simple Lambda function in Node.js version 10 that logs the email meta data to a S3 bucket, and shared the general concept in the forum thread.
-After receiving several requests from the broader community to share the Node.js function, I published the code at [GitHub](https://github.com/schams-net/amazon-ses-logging).
+I wrote a simple Lambda function in Node.js version 10 that logs the email meta data to a S3 bucket.
+I shared the general concept in the forum thread in October 2018.
+After receiving several requests from the broader community on Twitter, through email, etc. to share the function, I published the code at [GitHub](https://github.com/schams-net/amazon-ses-logging).

 ## Prototype